indianajson/cyber-trains/README.md

 ### How do I add trains to my maps?

-This script provides three object types: Cargo Trains, Passenger Trains, and Conductors.
+This script adds three new object types: Cargo Trains, Passenger Trains, and Conductors.
 Cargo Trains run along a straight path on a loop and do not have any interactions (they are purely aesthetics).
 Passenger Trains function exactly like the cyber metro from BN3/EXE3 where you talk to a Mr. Prog (Conductor) who summons a train and the player is transported to another area.
 Conductors spawn the Mr. Prog and should be placed wherever you want players to request a Passenger Train.

 ### Setup for Cargo Trains